the-plain/the-plain.github.io/_posts/2020-05-10-the-future-chaser.md

 every time I lift my head for you, event tears feel free. some love is like a sunset, having and losing at the same time.

-if you're the summer evening firefly with chilren singing songs for you. then I'm the hand that wants to draw you.
+If you're the summer evening firefly with chilren singing songs for you.
+Then I'm the hand that wants to draw you.
 Some love is like torrential rain but still believing in rainbows.